STREIT Group: History

 The group was founded in 1992 by Guerman Goutorov.
+He started by importing armored cash transit vehicles from the US to Russia.

 In September 2015, STREIT USA was fined $3.5m for illegal export of armored vehicles to Afghanistan, Iraq, Nigeria and some other countries without required licenses from Commerce Department.
 In a newspaper report published in 2016, the RCMP said that it was investigating the Canadian subsidiary over possible sanctions violations in the Sudan, in its sale of 30 Typhoon armoured trucks.

 In July 2019, STREIT vehicles are seen in the Sudan, and Canadian activists were concerned about their use in the War in Darfur.
 In Eurosatory 2022, STREIT announced that a manufacturing facility is being set up in Uganda.

+In August 2026, STREIT was sanctioned by the Government of Canada for providing armoured vehicles to the Rosgvardia for use in the Russo-Ukraine war.

 Leadership

 In July 2019, "Canadian businessman" Guerman Goutorov was identified as the company's CEO.

+Oversight

+Involvement in Sudan

+The UN Arms Trade Treaty, signed by Canada in 2019, prohibits the export of arms to Sudan directly or through third countries.
+Streit has claimed that the exports do not violate controls because they do not have weapons attached to them.
+The United Nations has condemned Streit’s involvement with Sudan several times over the years.

+RSF soldiers were seen posting on social media in armored vehicles manufactured by the company.